nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part1.html.md

 ### About Workspaces

 Terraform Enterprise's main unit of operation is a workspace.
-A workspace is a collection of everything Terraform needs to run: a codebase (usually from a VCS repo), values for that code's variables, and state data to keep track of operations between runs.
+A workspace is a collection of everything Terraform needs to run: a Terraform configuration (usually from a VCS repo), values for that configuration's variables, and state data to keep track of operations between runs.

 In Terraform open source, a workspace is just a working directory.
 In TFE, they're persistent shared resources; you can assign them their own access controls, monitor their run states, and more.

-### One Workspace Per Environment Per Codebase
+### One Workspace Per Environment Per Terraform Configuration

 Workspaces are TFE's primary tool for delegating control, which means their structure should match your organizational permissions structure.
 The best approach is to use one workspace for each environment of a given infrastructure component.
-Or in other words, codebases * environments = workspaces.
+Or in other words, Terraform configurations * environments = workspaces.

 This is different from how some other tools view environments; notably, you shouldn't use a single Terraform workspace to manage everything that makes up your production or staging environment.
 Instead, make smaller workspaces that are easy to delegate.
-This also means not every codebase has to use the exact same environments; if a UAT environment doesn't make sense for your security infrastructure, you aren't forced to use one.
+This also means not every configuration has to use the exact same environments; if a UAT environment doesn't make sense for your security infrastructure, you aren't forced to use one.

 Name your workspaces with both their component and their environment.
-For example, if you have a Terraform codebase for managing an internal billing app and another codebase for your networking infrastructure, you could name the workspaces as follows:
+For example, if you have a Terraform configuration for managing an internal billing app and another for your networking infrastructure, you could name the workspaces as follows:

 * billing-app-dev
 * billing-app-stage